 Lastly, move your sheet pan to the top and broil to finish them off!

-- For these wedges, you will finish them off on the TOP rack directly under your broiler.
-Your potato wedges will get nicely golden brown and crispy on top so you will SEE when they are done.
+- For these wedges, you will finish them off on the TOP rack directly under your broiler so they get nicely golden brown and crispy on top!

 - I don’t think people realize how well seasoned most french fries are.
-That is why they’re so yummy!!
-So don’t be stingy!!
+That is why they’re so yummy!

-- Salt your wedges liberally immediately after they come out of the oven so the salt will stick to them!
+- Salt your potatoes liberally immediately after they come out of the oven so the salt will stick to them!

-- Add your parsley last for a pop of color while maintaining that great bright flavor.
+- Add your parsley last for a pop of color and added flavor.

 - Paprika and potatoes go very well together!
 Add some if you like the spice and/or want a deeper color to your wedges!